cferdinandi/adventure/content/gm.md

 3. Put them in a table.

 You can either roll once and go with the defaults, or roll three times and mix-and-match behaviors and complications in interesting ways.

+_**Note:** if you need help coming up with creatures for a particular area or environment, [this random generator from Goblinist](https://tools.goblinist.com/5enc) can help spark some ideas._

 {{<callout title="Example: Isle of the Kraken">}}
 | 1D6  | Creature/NPC    | Behavior        | Complication  |